Updating the Ybor City Design Guidelines

-The Architectural Review & Historic Preservation Division is open for business via phone, email, and online, however, as a precautionary measure to COVID-19 transmission, effective Tuesday, March 17, 2020 we will not be accepting walk-in customers at the 1400 N. Boulevard office until further notice.
+The Architectural Review & Historic Preservation Division is open for business via phone, email, and online.
+At this time we are not accepting walk-in customers at the 1400 N. Boulevard.
+Walk-in services will re-open soon.
 You may reach us by phone at (813) 274-3100, Option 3.

 Public Hearings for the Architectural Review Commission, Barrio Latino Commission, and Historic Preservation Commission will be held at: